HunterHoburg/lifeGameFrontend/gameEvents.md

 Your money counterfeiting operation is in full swing; You get $10,000!
 Just don't use those bills at the bank!

+All those years of playing pool are really paying off, and you're like the Jaws of pool sharks.
+You gain $50,000!

 Negative